bokeh/bokeh/sphinx/source/docs/user_guide/notebook.rst

 ~~~~~~~~~~

 In order to embed Bokeh plots inside of JupyterLab, you need to install
-the "jupyterlab_bokeh" JupyterLab extension.
+the "jupyter_bokeh" JupyterLab extension.
 This can be done by running
-the command: ``jupyter labextension install jupyterlab_bokeh``.
+the command: ``jupyter labextension install @bokeh/jupyter_bokeh``.

 .. image:: /_images/joyplot_jupyter_lab.png
     :scale: 25 %